Flockport currently supports the following distributions

 Remember you do not need to specify volumes or ports in the container.
 They can be specified at runtime.

 For instance when you run this container you can use the command.

 flockport run minio-201710 -v /var/export -p 80

-One more important part of container builds to cover quickly is the keyword DB
+One more important component of container build is the DB keyword.

 You can specify a DB with the DB keyword and the build systems will build the specified database container

 Another option is to use the FROM command to build from a database container.
 In this case you will have a single container with database integrated.

 This will use the mariadb10 container as the base container to build from.